NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

 ### Other queries

-What happens if you ask another question? (e.g., "What is the capital France?")
+What happens if you ask another question? (e.g., "What is the capital of France?")

 ```python
 response = rails.generate(messages=[{